DarkDimius/scala.github.com/sips/pending/_posts/2016-01-01-static-members.md

 ## Restrictions ##

-The following rules ensure that method can be correctly compiled into static member on JVM:
+The following rules ensure that method can be correctly compiled into static member on both JVM and JavaScript:

 1. Only objects can have members annotated as `@static`